9623D-Double-Vision/DoubleVisionNB/README.md

 ### 1/6/24 (Greenville Mann Robotics Uproar in the Upstate Competition)

-#### First match we played in qualification match Q7 on the blue alliance and went against 86400H and 77240G while being allied with 9880D and won that match 77-25
+#### The first match we played in qualification match Q7 on the blue alliance and went against 86400H and 77240G while being allied with 9880D and won that match 77-25
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/game%201%20jl%20man.PNG">

-#### Second match we played in qualification match Q26 on the red alliance and went aggainst 60708B and 9623W whilst being allied with 9880C and won that match 51-41
+#### The second match we played in qualification match Q26 on the red alliance and went against 60708B and 9623W while being allied with 9880C and won that match 51-41
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/2nd%20game%20JL%20mann.PNG">

-#### Third match we played in qualification match Q38 on the blue alliance and went against 85986A and 40994F whilst being allied with 1660A and we lost that match 52-49
+#### In the third match, we played in qualification match Q38 on the blue alliance and went against 85986A and 40994F while being allied with 1660A, and we lost that match 52-49
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Capture.PNG">

-#### fourth match we played in qualification match Q53 on the red alliance and went against 98791C and 49631B whilst being allied with 3796B and won that match 175-5
+#### The fourth match we played in qualification match Q53 on the red alliance and went against 98791C and 49631B while being allied with 3796B and won that match 175-5

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/4th%20game%20jl%20man.PNG">

 #### Fifth match we played in qualification match Q64 on the red alliance and went against 3796J and 9880B whilst being allied with 97625E and lost that match 58-72